 Point to objects that are near and far from your baby so they can look at them.
 This activity is great for the sense of sight, promotes the identification of objects, and fosters understanding and attention skills.

 Lying on their stomach or back, sitting or crawling — let your baby free at different times of the day so they can discover and observe their surroundings from different positions and perspectives.
 Just remember to never leave them unsupervised!

-It should be noted –for this particular stage– that the American Academy of Pediatrics (AAP) considers that games and play are key tools for sensory development.
+It’s important to note that for this particular stage the American Academy of Pediatrics (AAP) considers games and play to be key tools for sensory development.
 That’s why they recommend that 7 to 12-month-olds have a safe place to crawl and explore freely every day.

-At this age, your little one will probably take their first steps and will have developed their communication skills much more.
-When it comes to sensory stimulation for babies, the following activities will come in handy:
+At this age, your little one will probably take their first steps and have enhanced verbal communication skills.

 13. Play hide and seek

 Beyond being entertaining, playing hide and seek allows your little one to continue exploring.
 Try playing with other people or hiding toys!

 14. Point out body parts in the mirror